Patrick Paasila

 How will I contribute to improving Indigenous health as a qualified medical practitioner or health worker?

-I was born and grew up in South Western Sydney (Dharawal country).
-I am of Wiradjuri descent on my mother’s side and Finnish on my father’s.
-My Aboriginal roots go back to Bulgandramine Mission near Peak Hill in central New South Wales.
-The family has actually been fortunate enough to trace our ancestry back to James Nerang, who was a tracker for NSW Police at the turn of the 19th –20th century.
-His daughter, Sarah Waterloo, was my great great grandmother.
-I am grateful to be studying at university so that once I have graduated I can advocate for and the improve representation of Indigenous issues in the Australian health system.
+Hi I’m Patrick, a Wiradjuri man who was born and grew up on Dharawal country in South Western Sydney.
+I am of Wiradjuri-Finnish descent on my mother’s side and Finnish on my father’s.
+My Aboriginal roots go back to Snake Rock west of Peak Hill from which the large Aboriginal community was moved by government to Bulgandramine mission situated just to the north-east towards Narromine and Dubbo.
+My family has actually been fortunate enough to trace our ancestry back to James Nyrang who was a tracker for NSW Police at the turn of the 20th century.
+His daughter Sarah Waterloo was my great great grandmother.

 Current Progressive Report